PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 - Helps you copy plexguide and test your own changes
 - Assists with development to push back to PlexGuide

-** PG Futurewise will format and merge disk to act as form of UNRAID light
+** PG Futurewise will format and merge disk to act as form of UNRAID lite
 <img src="https://i.imgur.com/muqXL24.jpeg" alt="Menu Example" width="500">